VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/working-with-import/import-data-from-csv-files.md

 In the pricelist the code of the pricelist should be provided.
 Quantity sets the amount of purchased items to apply the price.
 List price and sale price are self explanatory.

-> Import data files should be placed underВ ~\Frontend\App_Data\Virto\Storage folder in order VirtoCommerce manager's file manager could reach them.
+> Import data files should be placed under ~\Frontend\App_Data\Virto\Storage folder in order VirtoCommerce manager's file manager could reach them.
 Create "Imports" subfolder and place all the created files there.

 ## Step 2.
 Create Import jobs